 - Working hard to compete for foreign attention

-- Easiest and cheapest residency option in the world today; pensioner option requires income of only US$630 per month at today’s exchange rate… and, unlike in Panama, where an attorney is required by law, you can process the application yourself
+- Easiest and cheapest residency option in the world today; pensioner option requires income of only US$800 per month at today’s exchange rate… and you can process the application yourself

 - Many lifestyle options on offer, including sophisticated, Euro-chic city living, Caribbean beach, world-class colonial towns, rural landscapes, and the finca lifestyle